acm-uiuc/til/_til/internet/add-emoji-to-github-repository-description.md

+---
-# Add Emoji To GitHub Repository Description
+title: Add Emoji To GitHub Repository Description
+catagory: internet
+---

 GitHub restricts the set of unicode characters that can appear in the description field of a repository to anything up to `0xffff`.
 Most emoji